josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 ### Studio Ghibli

 I didn't even hear of Studio Ghibli until I was quite old, and am now happily working on watching [the entire 25 piece anthology](https://en.wikipedia.org/wiki/Studio_Ghibli#Feature_films).
 I've seen maybe half.
-As you might imagine, there's lots Eden loves about these shows.
+As you might imagine, there's lots a certain sub-three-year-old might love about these productions.

-Studio Ghibli is a production studio that made animated movies, starting in 1984, based in Japan.
+Studio Ghibli is a production studio that made/makes animated movies, starting in 1984, based in Japan.
 It's refreshingly non-western.
+Haio Miyazaki was the founder/director.
+I've *ahem* managed to find a collection of all the works with the original japanese audio and english subtitles, but some of the pieces I've gone

 Noteworthy starting points could be _Kiki's Delivery Service_, _Pom Poko_, _My Neighbor Totoro_, _Tale of Princess Kaguya_.